SexChrLab/SCC-alignment/README.md

 This repository of pipelines and code from Plaisier et al. 202x shows how to effectively account for sex chromosomes in common human genomic analyses: read alignment, variant calling (SCC-aware_VariantCalling), and gene expression analyses (gene_quantification_RNAseq).

-The description below is geared towards running these pipelines in a Linux environment and hard-coded to run human samples on CHM13v2.0 or GRCh38 reference genomes.
-We hope that the detailed explanation in the manuscript and here will help you to adapt these techniques to non-human samples; please open a issues ticket or email the Sex Chromosomes Lab at Arizona State University if you need help (http://www.sexchrlab.org/).
+The description below is geared towards running these pipelines in a Linux environment and shows how to analyze human samples with CHM13v2.0 or GRCh38 reference genomes.
+For those studying non-human species with a known sex determination system that uses sex chromosomes, we hope that the detailed explanations here and in the manuscript will help you to adapt these techniques using the published reference genome sequences; please open an issue or email the Sex Chromosomes Lab at Arizona State University if you need help (http://www.sexchrlab.org/).

 # Reasons to make the switch to sex-chromsome complement aware genomics methods

 Due to the unique biology of the sex chromosomes, accurate measurement of genetic variation and gene expression from the sex chromosomes can be difficult.
 As a result, sex chromosomes are often excluded from genomic analyses, even though they are an essential part of the genetic variation within individuals and can have a significant impact on cell biology as it pertains to health and disease.
 Immune disorders and cancer are known to have a sex bias in incidence and outcome.
 Sex linked differences in gene expression have been observed across tissues and consistently over the course of life.
-Omitting or incorrectly handling sex chromosomes in genomic analysis can potentially lead to false positives or false negatives of sex-linked variation in genomic studies.
+Omitting or incorrectly handling sex chromosomes in genomic analysis can potentially lead to false positives or false negatives from the sex chromosome genes in genomic studies.

 The pipelines and resources presented here aim to facilitate correct and accurate alignment of short read sequencing data to human reference genome adjusted to account for the sex chromosomes present in the sample.
 For samples that do not contain a Y chromosome, the Y chromosome sequence will be masked so that no reads are incorrectly assigned to it.
-For samples that contain a Y chromosome, the regions of the Y chromosome that have identical matching regions in the X chromosome (psuedoautosomal regions (PARs)) are masked so that reads in this ambiguous regions are not assigned randomly and variant calling on the sex chromosomes is adjusted to match the ploidy.
+For samples that contain a Y chromosome, the regions of the Y chromosome that have perfectly matching regions in the X chromosome (psuedoautosomal regions (PARs)) are masked on the Y chromosome so that reads in this ambiguous regions are not assigned randomly and variant calling on the sex chromosomes is adjusted to match the ploidy.

 # Knowing the sex chromosome complement in your samples
 In order to do sex chromosome complement aware analysis, it is necessary to know the sex chromosome complement (SCC) present in each of the samples you are working with.